-More broadly, a collaborative DIY regeneration effort in the White Rock neighbourhood is cultivating an ‘ecosystem’ of connected buildings and tenants with shared values and purpose.
-This locally-rooted, evolving community aims to create nurturing, secure homes and work spaces where creativity can thrive, boosting local participation and economic growth, promoting inclusion and diversity and encouraging grassroots enterprise.
+More broadly, a collaborative DIY regeneration effort in the White Rock neighbourhood is cultivating the Hastings Commons, an ecosystem of connected buildings and tenants with shared values and purpose.
+This locally-rooted, evolving community aims to create secure homes and work spaces where creativity can thrive, boosting local participation and economic growth, promoting inclusion and diversity and encouraging grassroots enterprise.
 Other organisations involved in this work are:

 What are you planning?